springernature/vpat/nature.md

 <td>
 With rare exceptions, most images that we supply provide alternative text, or descriptions, or figure captions.
 We may use WAI-ARIA techniques to link some complex images with their descriptions if alternative text is unable to provide adequate context.
 We are working towards full support.
 <br><br>
-Background images such as icons on user interface elements are generally identified with text labels.
-These may be visible, visually-hidden, or supplied using WAI-ARIA techniques.
+Background images such as icons on user interface elements are generally identified with visible text labels.
+Sometimes we may use visually-hidden text or WAI-ARIA techniques instead.
 <br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.1).
 <br><br>
 The Nature subscription pages at <a href="https://www.nature.com/nature/subscribe">https://www.nature.com/nature/subscribe</a> currently contain SVG images without text alternatives, and decorative SVG images that are not marked up to be ignored by Assistive Technologies.
 We are actively working to repair these problems.
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
 These include images in advertising scripts, in Disqus commenting widgets, and in the OneTrust "manage cookies" privacy centre.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr valign="top">